maurostorch/go-service-template/README.md

 # go-service-template

-This project is a service template written in Go
+This project is a K8S-ready service template written in Go with graceful shutdown

 ### Handlers
 - SQS